 POWs and forced laborers painstakingly hacked open the mass of solid rock using hand tools, making it wide enough for the train to slide through.

-Hellfire Pass Memorial Museum offers videos, photographs, drawings, tools and testimony.
+Nearby, the TripAdvisor top-rated and air-conditioned Hellfire Pass Memorial Museum is run by the Office of Australian War Graves.
+It offers videos, photographs, drawings, tools and testimony.

 The highly recommended portable audio headset includes the voices of survivors who describe atrocities they endured, which you can listen to while wandering between Hellfire Pass’s stone walls.